ilarramendi/BetterCovers/README.md

 </div>
 ```
 For each enabled mediainfo PROPERTY.
-In addition to this it overwrites the same variables that are on `:root {}` from the css with the values from `config.json` as a style tag in the html and add a stylesheet import to the default cover.css or a new file located next to the executable
+In addition to this it overwrites the same variables that are on `:root {}` from the css with the values from `config.json` as a style tag in the html and adds a stylesheet import to the default cover.css or a new file located next to the executable.

 # Parameters
 `-o` Ovewrite covers
-`-w number` Number of threads to use, default 4
+`-w number` Number of workers to use, default 10 (ryzen 3800x can handle up to 200 workers)
 `-omdb apiKey` Store the OMDB api key
 `-tmdb apiKey` Store TMDB api key

-# Credits
-This project was inspired by [Rating Poster Database](https://ratingposterdb.com/)!